iotexproject/dev-portal-content/academy/deploy-a-machinefi-dapp.md

 ## Authorize the device simulator in the smart contract

 You can use the provided `registerDevice` hardhat script to register your own device.
-In order to do it follow the steps below.
+In order to do it follow the commands below with changes that apply to your system:
-Replace `DEVICE_ADDRESS` with your 0x prefixed device address.
-Replace `CONTRACT_ADDRESS` with the 0x prefixed address of your contract.
-Replace `NETWORK` with either testnet or mainnet.

 ```shell
 cd blockchain
 npx hardhat registerDevice --deviceaddress <DEVICE_ADDRESS> --contractaddress <CONTRACT_ADDRESS> --network <NETWORK>
 # Eg: npx hardhat registerDevice --deviceaddress 0x19E7E376E7C213B7E7e7e46cc70A5dD086DAff2A --contractaddress 0x4fb87c52Bb6D194f78cd4896E3e574028fedBAB9  --network testnet
 ```

+Replace `DEVICE_ADDRESS` with your 0x prefixed simulated device address.
+Replace `CONTRACT_ADDRESS` with the 0x prefixed address of your registru contract.
+Replace `NETWORK` with either testnet or mainnet.

 You should get some output similar to below
 ```shell